trevordowdle/thoughtblog/_posts/2020-8-29-discussions-with-anti.md

 <hr>

 <div style="background-color: #e2e2e2;padding: 20px;border-radius: 4px;font-style: italic;">
+    <strong>Bring ‘em Young wrote:</strong>
-    <span style="color:#ff6c4f">The BYU Law School is named after J. Reuben Clark who said “If we have the truth, it cannot be harmed by investigation.
-If we have not the truth, it ought to be harmed.</span>
+    <p style="color:#ff6c4f">The BYU Law School is named after J. Reuben Clark who said “If we have the truth, it cannot be harmed by investigation.
+If we have not the truth, it ought to be harmed.</p>
 </div>

 <p style="color:#4f8aff">Well said.</p>

 <div style="background-color: #e2e2e2;padding: 20px;border-radius: 4px;font-style: italic;">
+    <strong>Bring ‘em Young wrote:</strong>
-    <span style="color:#ff6c4f">I once again look forward to any defender of the Mormon faith to point out anything that I have posted here as a lie.</span>
+    <p style="color:#ff6c4f">I once again look forward to any defender of the Mormon faith to point out anything that I have posted here as a lie.</p>
 </div>

 <p style="color:#4f8aff">I've already pointed a misleading statement.
 And as far as I know, one of the definitions of a lie is to create a false and misleading impression.</p>